Darthsae/Darthsae/CODE_STYLE.md

 Use static typing, or type hints.

 ### Getters/Setters
-Getters and Setters should be used only if additional logic is required; this includes auto-generated getters and setters.
+Getters and setters should be used only if additional logic is required; this includes auto-generated getters and setters.
+Usage of language-specific methods of auto-generation of getters and setters is allowed if getters and setters are needed.

 ### Indentation
 Use spaces with a width of 4 for indentation of code files, while data files, such as JSON, should use spaces with a width of 2.